 Conclusion Regarding Our Quantitative Momentum Process

-In the short-run, most of us simply cannot endure the pain that momentum investing strategies impose on our portfolios and our psyches.
+In the short-run, most of us cannot endure the pain that momentum investing strategies impose on our portfolios and our psyches.
 It is simply too difficult.
-Furthermore, for those in the investment advisory business, providing a strategy with the potential for multi-year underperformance is akin to career suicide.(24)
+Furthermore, for those in the investment advisory business, providing a strategy with the potential for multi-year underperformance is akin to career suicide.(20)

 And yet, at Alpha Architect, we explicitly focus on a high-conviction momentum investing philosophy because the evidence for outperformance is so striking and robust.
 Why would we risk such career suicide?
-Our hope is that we can educate investors with the appropriate temperament on what it takes to achieve long-term investment success as a momentum-investor.
-It is not easy, and it is not for everyone, but for those rare souls who understand the discipline required, our systematic momentum investment process allows investors to simply “follow the model” and avoid behavioral biases that can poison even the most professional and independent fundamental momentum investors.
+We hope to educate investors with the appropriate temperament on what it takes to achieve long-term investment success as a momentum-investor.
+It is not easy, and it is not for everyone, but for those rare souls who understand the discipline required, our systematic momentum investment process allows investors to “follow the model” and avoid behavioral biases that can poison even the most professional and independent fundamental momentum investors.

 Buy Stocks with the Highest Quality Momentum